 ACNM is pleased to be working with the Centers for Disease Control (CDC) on an initiative to reach out to women of reproductive age to urge them to stop smoking.
 We have created several online resources specifically for health care professionals, including midwives.

-In July, the CDC filmed and recorded more ads with actual former smokers, and they have launched a very large national media buy starting July 2014.
+In July, the CDC filmed and recorded more ads with actual former smokers, and they have launched a very large national media buy.
 One of the new ads features a woman who smoked when she was pregnant with a message to other women to help them and their babies have better health.
 The CDC has also created new online materials for health care professionals that can help them encourage their patients who smoke to quit.

 Below are additional resources to assist clinicians in helping their patients to quit smoking:

 ACNM has adapted CDC cessation tips and messages into talking points for clinicians.
 As part of this collaborative project, we are helping to promote CDC practitioner resources, and get out ad messages and the 1-800-QUIT-NOW number (in Spanish as well) to patients.
 Midwives will be champions in helping more mothers and their children live healthier, tobacco-free lives.

 From the Journal of Midwifery and Women's Health Share with Women Series: Smoking and Women's Health: Tips on Why and How to Quit

 Virtual Online Training

 Another part of the project is to promote the Virtual Online training (for CEUs) as a way to help clinicians assist patients with smoking cessation.
 ACNM is highlighting this great tool which focuses on patients who are pregnant or in their child-bearing years.
 The case-based learning uses simulated and actual patients, interactive activities and lectures, and gives providers the opportunity to interact with women of reproductive age regarding smoking cessation.